Boron (B) was first shown to be an essential micronutrient for plant growth and development by Warington in 1923.

 It is important to know the supply of available soil boron, the specific crop’s boron needs, and the intended method of boron application.
 Plant analyses are another useful tool in determining the general boron status of crops during the growing season.

-Boron-sufficiency ranges of many agronomic and horticultural crops are listed in Borax Agronomy Note: Boron Deficiency Symptoms, of this series.
+Boron-sufficiency ranges of many agronomic and horticultural crops are listed in Agronomy Note: Boron Deficiency Symptoms.

 Crops vary in boron tolerance